meyashtiwari/KrishnaCafe/README.md

-A canteen management system developed using GatsbyJS
+A canteen management system developed using ReactJS with Woocommerce backend.